 Despite its size, getting around Osaka isn’t overly difficult.
 For travellers, the subway system is generally the most convenient way.
 Most of the top attractions in Osaka are located within close walking distance of the metro stations, meaning you’ll never have far to go.

-Most convenient for getting around is to pay for your fares with prepaid card like the local Icoca card.
+The most convenient way to get around is to pay for your fares with a prepaid card like the local Icoca card.
 If you’re coming from Tokyo, the Suica or Pasmo cards will also do the trick.
-Subway fares vary by distance with the regular adult fares falling somewhere between ¥180 and ¥370.
+Subway fares vary by distance, with the regular adult fares falling somewhere between ¥180 and ¥370.